edawson/bam-matcher/README.md

 - ```CACHE_DIR:``` You must supply the path to a directory with read and write permission for all users.
 This is used to store cached genotype data.

-See the [tutorial](https://bitbucket.org/sacgf/bam-matcher/wiki/Usage) for details on how to test BAM-matcher using the example data.

 Most configuration settings can also be overridden at run time.

 For detailed instruction on how to set up a configuration file, see the [wiki page](https://bitbucket.org/sacgf/bam-matcher/wiki/Configuration).